 According to the FDA, skin cancer is the most common cancer in the United States.
 Current estimates are that 1 in 5 Americans are at risk of developing skin cancer in their lifetime.
-Exposure to natural and artificial ultraviolet (UV) light has a direct impact on a person’s risk of developing skin cancer — despite age, or skin type.
+Exposure to natural and artificial ultraviolet (UV) light has a direct impact on a person’s risk of developing skin cancer — regardless of age, or skin type.

-Try to not expose your body to direct sunlight.
+Try not to expose your body to direct sunlight.
 Wearing light clothing, which covers your body, or staying in the shade is the way to go.
 If possible, wear sunglasses, even if you think you are protected by the shade of trees.

 2. Use checked and approved UV protection products

 Make sure that the products you use deliver their advertised benefits.
 The products you use must be effective at protecting you from harmful UV radiation and safe to use on yourself and your family.

 For instance, the FDA issued many warnings against advertised marketing products, such as Advanced Skin Brightening Formula, Sunsafe Rx, Solaricare and Sunergetic.
 The statement is that they put people’s health at risk by giving consumers a false sense of security that a dietary supplement could prevent sunburn, reduce early skin aging caused by the sun, or protect from the risks of skin cancer.

 Choose broad spectrum sunscreen products with SPF 15, or higher.
 If you plan to immerse your body in water while exposed to sun, make sure that your sunscreen is water resistant.